tundruh/star-citizen/README.md

   - `F5` Reset Power

   ### Camera

-  - `Z` Third Person (Default is F4) - Swapped as function keys can be difficult to navigate on smaller layouts and freelook is used less often (for me at least)
-  - `F4` Freelook (Default is Z) - Familiar as Camera key, easier to reach and hold as a modifier for Advanced Camera Controls
+  Swapped Freelook and Third Person binds, as function keys are more difficult/cumbersome to reach with 65% keyboards and below.

+  - `Z` Third Person
+  - `F4` Freelook

   ### Advanced Camera Controls